-The CMI_2010 Model, Working Paper 49 and this User Guide (as well as the earlier material) may be accessed and downloaded from the CMI pages under "Research and resources", on the UK Actuarial Profession's website.
+The CMI_2012 Model, CMI Working Paper 63 and this User Guide (as well as the earlier material) may be accessed and downloaded from the CMI pages under "Research and resources", on the UK Actuarial Profession's website.

-As the changes made in the latest version of the Model are limited, the CMI is not undertaking a consultation exercise on the CMI_2010 version of the Model.
+As the changes made in the latest version of the Model are limited, the CMI is not undertaking a consultation exercise on the CMI_2012 version of the Model.
+The Committee intends to consult on the structure and parameterisation of the Model soon after the release of CMI_2012.
+The consultation will also encompass the future structure and use of the Library of Mortality Projections and will aim to ensure that these tools remain relevant to our users.

-Feedback on the CMI Mortality Projections Model is always welcome, though, and can be sent via email to projections@cmib.org.uk or in writing to: CMI, Cheapside House, 138 Cheapside, London, EC2V 6BW.
-Such comments will be considered for future reviews and updates of the Model.
+Feedback on the CMI Mortality Projections Model is always welcome, though, and can be sent via e-mail to projections@cmib.org.uk or in writing to: CMI, Cheapside House, 138 Cheapside, London, EC2V 6BW.